hucik14/rational-linkages/README.md

    <code>pip install -e .\\[opt\\]</code>

-To run the Rust functions, you need to install the [Rust toolchain](https://www.rust-lang.org) and build the Rust code yourself.
-On top of that, on Windows, you need to install a C++ build toolchain.
+To locally develop, you need to install the [Rust toolchain](https://www.rust-lang.org) and build the Rust code yourself.
+On top of that, on **Windows**, you need to install a C++ build toolchain.
 In `Visual Studio Installer`, select:

 * MSVC v143 - VS 2022 C++ x64/x86 build tools (latest)
 * Windows 11 SDK
 * C++ CMake tools for Windows

+Alternatively, on **Linux**, you need to install:

+* build-essential

-Then, navigate to the `rational_linkages/rust` folder and run:
+Then, if adding Rust-based functions, navigate to the `rational_linkages/rust` folder and run:

 <code>cargo build --release</code>